Calebri/Archipelago_Graph/README.md

 ## Current Limiations

-- Unable to combine multiple log files into one figure
 - Percentage graph is based on the current number of checks collected instead of the actual amount in the player's game